choiwab/Easy_Read/README.md

 - **Check it out here:** [Easy Read Generator](https://easyread-mpmn4dn5gvyu77x6k6nqq5.streamlit.app/) (Note: OpenAI API Key required)

 ## 💖 Background and Mission
 I am passionate about using technology for social good!
-Our mission is to make information more accessible and understandable for mentally disabled patients.
+My mission is to make information more accessible and understandable for mentally disabled patients.
 Join me in spreading knowledge and awareness!

 ## 🤝 How to Contribute
 Your ideas and contributions are welcome! 🌟 Whether it's a suggestion, bug fix, or a feature enhancement, your input can make a huge difference in the lives of many.
 Let's innovate together for a more inclusive world!